Accessibility Tools

 Learning Mentor

-The role of the Learning Mentor is to build confidence, raise self-esteem, build resilience and motivation, improve social skills, form relationships with friends, family and staff, improve attendance and punctuality, remove barriers to learning and to help children achieve their potential.
+Mrs Hall is our Learning Mentor, her role as the Learning Mentor is to build confidence, raise self-esteem, build resilience and motivation, improve social skills, form relationships with friends, family and staff, improve attendance and punctuality, remove barriers to learning and to help children achieve their potential.

 Our Learning Mentor works with individuals, groups of children, teachers, other members of staff, parents/carers and external agencies.
 These are some of the strategies that the Learning mentors use: